 The labor costs for both preparation of the area and the laying of the pavers are also influenced by the patio’s dimensions – the larger the patio the longer the job will take – as well as tandem jobs like installing a patio door.
-If you follow our guide to how to lay a patio and take on the labor yourself, though, and you won’t need to include this cost.
+If you follow our guide to how to lay a patio and take on the labor yourself, you won’t need to include this cost.

 A further influence on the total cost of laying a patio is the design.
-When designing a patio, simple square and rectangular patios and simple designs will come in cheaper than intricate patterns, circular versions and other designs featuring curves.
+When designing a patio, simple square and rectangular patios will come in cheaper than intricate patterns, circular versions and other curved designs.

 How much should it cost to lay a patio?